 This package mostly offered an assortment of black add-ons for anyone who really loved the blackout look.
-Ebony Black painted wheels, black exterior badging, black decklid spoiler, black roof…you get the idea.
-Initially, this package was a GT only, but in 2018 it was expanded to the EcoBoost models as well.
+Ebony Black-painted wheels, black exterior badging, black decklid spoiler, black roof…you get the idea.
+Initially, this package was for GTs only, but in 2018 it was expanded to EcoBoost models as well.

-This GT only special package included a special front splitter, a raised black rear spoiler, 19” black painted aluminum wheels, a fake rear gas cap with “California GT Special” printed on it, Alcantara seat covers, and SYNC3.
+Luckily, Ford decided to bring it back for the S550 generation in 2017, although only for the Mustang GT.
+The package included a special front splitter, raised black rear spoiler, 19” black painted aluminum wheels, fake rear gas cap with “California GT Special” printed on it, Alcantara seat covers, and SYNC 3.

-The carbon sport package offered Alcantara seat inserts and a carbon fiber instrument panel trim and shift knob.
-Though it doesn’t sound particularly noteworthy, this package has grown in popularity pretty quickly, in part due to how sharp it makes the interior of the car look.
+The carbon sport package offered Alcantara seat and door inserts, along with a carbon fiber shift knob and dash trim.
+Though it doesn’t sound like much, this package is pretty popular due to how sharp it makes the interior look.

 EcoBoost Performance Package: 2015-2019

-There’s really too much about any of the performance packages to detail them out, but the highlights here include a strut tower brace, bigger rear sway bar, heavy-duty front springs, and larger brake rotors.
+There’s so much in each performance package that it would be too much to list.
+The big highlights include a strut tower brace, bigger rear sway bar, heavy-duty front springs, and larger brake rotors.

 GT Performance Package: 2015-

 In 2018, Ford introduced an even bigger performance package for the Mustang GT.
-It includes everything in the GT performance package, then MagneRide and track-inspired springs and sway bar as well as some absurd wheels and tires.
+It included everything in the GT Performance Package, plus a MagneRide suspension system .
+They also threw in some track-inspired springs and a sway bar, as well as some absurd wheels and tires for good measure.

 Chronological Development of the S550 Platform